misatohikari/project-lego-library/README.md

 The server is initialized to listen on the specified port, and the Lego and authentication data are initialized upon starting the server.

+## **Summary**
-In summary, the Digital Lego Library employs dual database integration, Express server setup with session management, and dynamic web pages using EJS templates to create a user-friendly and efficient platform for managing Lego collections.
+The Digital Lego Library employs dual database integration, Express server setup with session management, and dynamic web pages using EJS templates to create a user-friendly and efficient platform for managing Lego collections.
 This combination of technologies ensures optimized data management, scalability, and interactive user experience, catering to the needs of Lego enthusiasts worldwide.